peruskallio/c5pkg_dbentities/README.md

 ## How to use

-1. Add this library through this git repo to the composer.json of your concrete5 package (located at the root of your package folder) and run `composer install`.
-In its simplest form, your compser.json could look like
+First of all, add this library through this git repo to the composer.json of your concrete5 package (located at the root of your package folder).
+In its simplest form, your compser.json could look like this when including this library through this git repo:
-   this:
 ```json
 {
     "repositories": [